Formula to Calculate Break-Even Point (BEP)

-The contribution margin per unit can be computed by deducting variable costs towards the production of each product from the selling price per unit of the product.
+The contribution margin per unit can be calculated by deducting variable costs towards the production of each product from the selling price per unit of the product.
 Mathematically it is represented as,

 Contribution margin = Selling price per unit – Variable cost per unit